PHParis/ConProKnow/README.md

 In this work, we propose an approach based on sentence embedding to find those propagable properties for a given context.

+Currently, only Wikipedia is supported due to specifities of its data model.

 ## Preliminaries

  You must ensure the following requirements are met on your test machine: